Consumer Medicine Information

 - Alcohol – your doctor may advise you to limit your alcohol intake.

-- Aspirin and many
+- Aspirin and many other medici

 nes used to treat arthritis/period pain/headaches – these medicines may irritate the stomach and may make your condition worse.
 Your doctor or pharmacist may suggest other medicines you can take.